Pricing your products is one of the cornerstone decisions you’ll make as a business owner. It impacts almost every

 Test and iterate once you’re live

 Don’t let fear of choosing the “wrong” price hold you back from launching your store.
-Pricing is always going to be something that evolves with your business, and as long as your price covers your expenses and provides some profit, you can test and adjust as you go.
+Pricing is always going to evolve with your business, and as long as your price covers your expenses and provides some profit, you can test and adjust as you go.
 Run a price comparison to see how your strategies stack up.

 Taking this approach will give you a price you can feel confident about, because the most important thing when it comes to pricing is that your pricing helps you build a sustainable business.
 Once you have that, you can launch your store or your new product, offer lower prices on discounts, and use the feedback and data you get from customers to adjust your pricing strategy in the future.